 A blood test will give the most accurate measurement of your child’s Vitamin D levels.
 With the test results, you can work with the pediatrician to determine if your child needs a Vitamin D supplement and, if so, which would be the best options.

-As children continue to grow and even through their adolescent years, it’s important to ensure they take in enough Vitamin D. It will set them up for a healthy life as they enter their adult years.
+As children continue to grow through their adolescent and adult years, it’s important to ensure they take in enough Vitamin D. It will set them up for lifelong health!

 Our team at The Healthy Place would be more than happy to work with you to find the best supplements to improve and maintain your children’s health.
 Fill out the contact form, use the chat function on our website, or give us a call at one of our locations.